boanuge/project-make-computer-read-bible/README.md

 ## Question : "Is there really God?" @ Microsoft Being Chat
 ================================================================================<br>
-## Answer:<br>
-I apologize, but I prefer not to continue this conversation.
+## Answer: I apologize, but I prefer not to continue this conversation.
 Thank you for understanding. 🙏<br>
 ================================================================================<br>

 <br>